isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 Set}` and `Trichotomous _≡_ _<_` arguments, which saves us some effort in getting all the necessary arguments from one place to another.

-Defining `insert` follows exactly the same template as our in-writing algorithm
+Defining `def:insert` follows exactly the same template as our in-writing algorithm
 above:

 ```agda